realAleksha/kotli/docs/usage.md

 Kotli project template generator can be utilized in various ways:

 ## Web Portal
-Our web solution allows users to build the desired project architecture and download the resulting source codes through a browser.
+Browser-based solution allows users to build the desired project architecture and download the resulting source codes.
 It is extremely user-friendly and does not require deep technical expertise.

 :::note